pivovarit/parallel-collectors/README.md

 ### Tips

 - Name your thread pools
-- Limit the size of the working queue
+- Limit the size of working queues
-- Always Limit the parallelism when processing huge streams unless you know what you're doing
+- Always limit the parallelism when processing huge streams unless you know what you're doing
-- Release resources after usage if a submitted pool is no longer in use
+- An unused `ExecutorService` should be shut down to allow reclamation of its resources

 ## Version history